sc-forks/solidity-coverage/docs/faq.md

 ## Continuous Integration

-An example using Truffle MetaCoin, CircleCI, and Coveralls:
+An example using Truffle MetaCoin, TravisCI, and Coveralls:

 **Step 1: Create a metacoin project & install coverage tools**